Therealjustindude/life_coach_agent/README.md

 - Set `APP_MODE=dev` in `.env` for development behavior and metadata tagging.
 - Keep `SHOW_AGENT_THOUGHTS=false` for users; enable `true` only for debugging.
 - Tune prompt behavior via `COACH_STYLE` and `INCLUDE_EXAMPLES`.
-- Whenever you add or rename tools in `ToolRegistry`, also update the `REACT_FORMAT_GUIDE` in `template.py` (or wherever your prompt template is stored) so the model is aware of the tool names and their expected usage format.

 ### Upcoming Priorities:
-- 📋 Keep prompt template in sync with available tools (update tool list and usage examples in format guide).
 - 🔍 Set up logging and monitoring for production (e.g. Sentry, Logtail, or similar service).
 - 🤖 Continue to Build out multi-step reasoning with tool execution (full ReAct loop).
 - 🧠 Improve agent quality (context window, prompt engineering, fallback logic).